Collaborations

 Vermont’s Extreme Cold Weather Shelter Program

-As thousands of Vermonters lack stable housing, and Vermont’s shelter system is full.
-Hundreds of our neighbors are forced to sleep outside or in their vehicles every night in brutal, dehumanizing winter conditions.
+Thousands of Vermonters lack stable housing.
+The state’s shelter system is full.
+Every night, hundreds of our neighbors are forced to sleep outside or in their vehicles, in brutal, dehumanizing winter conditions.

-Green Mountain Justice is proud to partner with Vermont Interfaith Action (VIA) in administering Vermont’s Extreme Cold Weather Shelter Program (ECWSP) this winter.
-Through this program, we organized to provide over 200 warm, safe beds hosted by community shelter providers during periods of extreme cold in Bennington, Burlington, Newport, Rutland, Barre, Montpelier, and Brattleboro.
+Green Mountain Justice partners with Vermont Interfaith Action (VIA) to co-administer Vermont’s Extreme Cold Weather Shelter Program (ECWSP).
+During the 2025/26 winter, this collaboration delivered 1,390 warm, safe bed-nights through community shelter providers in Bennington, Burlington, Newport, Rutland, Barre, Montpelier, and Brattleboro.

 GMJ provides operational guidance and support to community shelters statewide.
 We also co-produced the analysis that enabled the state to lower the activation threshold from -10°F to 0°F windchill.
-This means communities can open shelters sooner, protecting more neighbors on more nights.
+That change means communities can open shelters sooner, protecting more neighbors on more nights.

-This collaboration embodies our full-spectrum approach: Care through dignified, trauma-informed emergency services.
-Connect through relationships between faith communities, service providers, and neighbors.
-Collaborate through coordination with VIA, DCF, and community partners statewide.
+We see the ECWSP as more than emergency response.
+It is an opportunity to increase connection and systematically reduce harm to Vermont’s most vulnerable neighbors.
+Care through dignified, trauma-informed emergency services.
+Connect through relationships among faith communities, service providers, and neighbors.
+Collaborate through coordination with VIA, the state, and community partners.

 Let us be clear: as long as any of our neighbors are forced to sleep outside, there is no justice.
 The ECWSP does not solve homelessness.
-But through this work, we enable care that protects lives, connection that restores dignity, and collaboration that builds community capacity for lasting change.
+But it protects lives,

 Warmth & Dignity Campaign: A Collaboration Across Communities